harrellbm/Bookletic/README.md

 ### Notes
 - The `sig` function is currently hardcoded to only handle two-page single-fold signatures.
 Other more complicated signatures may be supported in the future.
+- The `num-layout` function is a helper to create page number layouts with default values.
 - The `booklet` function is a placeholder for automatically breaking a single content block into pages dynamically.
 It is not implemented yet but will be added in coming versions.

 ## Collaboration